SciRuby/networkx.rb/CONTRIBUTING.md

 2. Checkout to a different git branch (say, `adds-new-feature`).

-3. Add any gem dependencies required, appropriately to the gemspec file or Gemfile.

-4. Add code and YARD documentation.
+3. Add code (, test, and YARD documentation).

-5. Add tests to `spec/networkx/filename_spec.rb`.
-Add any files required for testing in the `spec/fixtures/` directory.

-6. Run the rspec test-suite.
+4. Run the rspec test-suite.
     ```sh
     # Runs test suite for all files
     bundle exec rspec